steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 #### Preset Browser Template

-The [Preset Browser Custom](../../HALion-Macro-Page/pages/Preset-Browser-Custom.md) template provides the subpreset management for each effect.
+The Preset Browser FX Rack template provides the subpreset management for each effect.
 It can be configured with template parameters.

 * Set the **Template Parameters** as follows.